wire-elements/modal/README.md

 php artisan livewire:upgrade --run-only wire-elements-modal-upgrade
 ```

-Please review your changes and ensure the follow the new convention set by Livewire v3:
+Please review the changes and ensure they follow the new convention set by Livewire v3:

 ```blade
 <-- Before -->